Well, sort of.

 null

-Originally this library was part of email-comb, but we tore it off and placed into a separate (this) library when we needed the same function in html-img-alt.
-Since then, Detergent also uses it, so its unit test wouldn't take an hour, calculating all possible combinations of the options, while input string is mutated again and again in the for a loop.
+Originally, this library was part of email-comb, but we extracted into a separate (this) library when we needed the same function in html-img-alt.
+Since then, Detergent and many other packages also use it.